 However, our goal is to set up a web server and to learn to interact with server machines.
-In most situations, this is done remotely, by connecting to the server through the Internet and opening a remote shell.
+In most situations, this is done remotely, by connecting to the server through the local network or the Internet and opening a remote shell.

 A remote shell allows to run commands on the remote computer through the SSH (Secure SHell) TCP/IP protocol.
 The SFTP and SCP associated protocols can be used to transfer files to and from the remote machine.

 In order to be able to interact with the remote machine with SSH, we first need to install the openSSH server software on our server, so that it can act as an SSH server and accept remote SSH connections.
 On Ubuntu an SSH server is not installed by default, however such an installation is extremely easy.

 Installing openSSH Server

 We first update the repositories, as normally done before any software install or upgrade:

 We then install the software:

 Let’s imagine we want to connect from computer A (the client) to computer B (the server, with hypothetical IP address 126.96.36.199) by using the SSH protocol.